victordfmsc/culinai/replit.md

 Recipes feature real-time portion scaling (1-12 servings) on suggestion cards and within the cooking modal.
 The scaling algorithm applies proportional adjustments to numeric quantities.

+### Dietary Goals System

+The fridge component includes 15 optional dietary goal filters: Low Fat, Low Carb, Low Sugar, High Protein, Vegetarian, Vegan, Gluten Free, Dairy Free, Keto, Paleo, Low Calorie, Mediterranean, Heart Healthy, Diabetic Friendly, and Quick (Under 30 min).
+Selected goals are passed to the Gemini AI service to ensure all generated recipes strictly adhere to the specified dietary requirements.
+Goal labels are translated in the UI but sent to Gemini in English for consistency.

 ### Gamification System "Chef Master"

 A comprehensive gamification system encourages user engagement, featuring: